 The primary job of the hippocampus is to turn short-term memories into long-term ones.
 It’s like your brain’s “save” button.
-A depressed brain often can’t recall happy memories, but doesn’t have any troubling remembering every little detail of the bad stuff, which can be blamed on the hippocampus.
+A depressed brain often can’t recall happy memories but doesn’t have any trouble remembering every little detail of the bad stuff, which can be blamed on the hippocampus.
 In depression, research has found that the hippocampus tends to have abnormal activity and reduced size.

 Attention and the Cingulate Cortex

 Difficulty concentrating and hyper-focusing on the negative, both symptoms of depression, are controlled by the cingulate cortex.
 The front, the anterior cingulate cortex, acts as a gateway between the limbic system and the prefrontal cortex, playing a big role in depression.
 The anterior cingulate cortex notices all of your mistakes, dwells on everything that’s wrong, and is a central part of the pain circuit.
 Alex Korb likens it to the screen on your computer.
 Even though there’s lots of data on your computer, the screen shows only the open tab, impacting what you do and how you feel.